ub-cavas/AutowareAuto/src/planning/recordreplay_planner/design/recordreplay_planner-design.md

 be used in both the simulator as well as in on-site tests of the controller: One can turn on recording, start driving a trajectory, then reset vehicle position, then start replay and see what the controller does.

+The trajectories can be a loop , which is detected automatically if the final recorded point is sufficiently close to the first point.
 It also incorporates a limited capability to try and avoid collisions.

 # Design